Skip to footer content

 Extracting Text With IronOCR

-IronOCR provides a straightforward API to extract text from various file formats.
-The following code demonstrates processing a scanned PDF:
+IronOCR provides a direct API for extracting text from various file formats.
+The following code demonstrates processing a scanned PDF using top-level statements in .NET 10:

 using IronOcr;